ProarchwasTaken/tld_skirmish/README.md

 # Controls
-This section gives a basic rundown the game's controls with a keyboard and a controller.The controls are simple.
+This section gives a basic rundown the game's controls with a keyboard and a controller.
+The controls are simple.
 I trust that you could figure it out with a bit of experimenting.

 ## Keyboard